scala/docs.scala-lang/_overviews/core/futures.md

 associated with those computations fail.
 Failed futures store an instance of `Throwable` instead of the result value. `Future`s provide the `failed` projection method, which allows this `Throwable` to be treated as the success value of another `Future`.
-The following special exceptions are treated differently:
+The following exceptions receive special treatment:

 1. `scala.runtime.NonLocalReturnControl[_]` -- this exception holds a value
 associated with the return.
 Typically, `return` constructs in method